statsig-io/docs/docs/guides/usingEnvironments.md

 ## SDK Usage

-When initializing the SDK, set the environment via the StatsigOptions parameter.
-All SDKs accept an SDK key and an (optional) StatsigOptions dictionary of parameters.
+When initializing the SDK, set the environment via the `StatsigOptions` parameter.
+All SDKs accept an SDK key and an (optional) `StatsigOptions` dictionary of parameters.
-One of those options is the "environment" parameter, which has a "tier" field.
-The "tier" can be either "production"/"development"/"staging".
+One of those options is the `environment` parameter, which has a `tier` field.
+The `tier` can be one of: "production"/"development"/"staging".

 For this example, lets say we are setting the parameter for our development environment/app.